Local History 2

 We are now comfortable in our new home, Room 1 at the CCA Hall.
 This is not so claustrophobic, and not so hot, but sleep is not quite so easy.

-In July, about 25 of us went to Sackville College at East Grinstead.
+Here are details of some our trips:- About 25 of us went to Sackville College at East Grinstead.
 We received great hospitality from the guides and the staff.
-Originally founded by Robert Sackville in 1609 as an Alms House, it still continues to this day.
+Originally founded by Robert Sackville in 1609 as an Alms House, it still continues as such to this day.